Kimba the White Lion (TV series)

-Kimba The White Lion, originally known as Jungle Emperor Leo (Japanese: ジャングル大帝, Hepburn: Janguru Taitei) in Japan, was a 1965 television series produced by Mushi Production.
+Kimba the White Lion, originally known as Jungle Emperor Leo (Japanese: ジャングル大帝, Hepburn: Janguru Taitei) in Japan, is a 1965 television series produced by Mushi Production.
 This series was based on the manga written and illustrated by Osamu Tezuka.
-The series was broadcast by the Fuji TV Network from October 6, 1965, to September 28, 1966; as such, it was the first full-colored Japanese anime broadcast on TV.
+The series was broadcast on Fuji Television and other stations from October 6, 1965, to September 28, 1966; as such, it was the first full-colored Japanese anime broadcast on TV.
 This series consisted of 52 episodes and won a few awards like Special Award of the 4th TV Editors' Award 1966 and the Cultural Award of Children's Welfare under the Ministry of Health and Welfare 1966.
 Since its first airing, there have been sequel TV shows, films, and remakes made.

 Plot

 The series begins in Africa where a group of human hunters begin capturing many of the animals.
 Among these animals are a lion cub named Kimba (Leo in the Japanese version) and his mother Snowene (Eliza in the Japanese version).
 Kimba's father Caesar (Panja in the Japanese version), who is the king of the jungle, is killed trying to save Kimba.
 The ship that captured Kimba and his mother starts to sink and his mother provides Kimba a way to escape and he finds his way back to the jungle.
 Throughout his journey, Kimba returns to his home in the jungle and becomes a leader of the animals like his father and tries to bring peace between humans and animals.
 Some of the ways Kimba does this is by adapting human techniques into the animal kingdom such as farming.